EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 1. Go to AWS Console → EC2 → Launch Instances.
 2. Select the Amazon Linux 2 AMI.
-3. Select a Key Pair.
-If there are no available Key Pairs, please create one according to [Amazon's instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+3. Select a key pair.
+If there are no available key pairs, please create one according to [Amazon's instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 4. Allow SSH and HTTP.
 5. Set Number of Instances to 4.
 6. Click Launch Instance.